RedMser/leafs-odyssey-procgen/README.md

 - `sizelayer I W H` - resizes tilemap layer at 0-based index I to the given size.
 - `copylayer I J` - copies the contents of tilemap layer I to J (both are 0-based indices).
 - `movelayer I J` - moves the tilemap layer from I to J (both are 0-based indices).
+- `sign I C` - assign a unique identifier I with the corresponding string contents C. When placing a sign, refer to this ID to write the given contents to the sign.
+Stored per room, and must be assigned before creating the sign.
+Use quotes around text contents to allow whitespace.
 - `rename N` - rename the room to N. While the room title (anything before --) is used, there's a 64 characters limit.
 You can use scripts to circumvent the length limit of room name + commands.
 - `script S` - runs commands from the script file named S. It's a path relative to the current working directory.
 If no file extension is specified, it defaults to `.cfg`.
 You can use new lines synonymously to spaces in script files!